Family Ancestry of Famous Names Today

 And What Made Them Famous?

-Factors.
-We considered a number of different factors as to why people might be famous:
+We considered eight different factors as to why people might become famous:

 • Family